Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-front-end-set-up.rst

 `yarn <https://yarnpkg.com/getting-started/install>`_  on their official websites.

-Non-tech users might find it inconvenient to interact via the Concordium node with smart contracts and we cannot expect everyone is going to host their own Concordium node in the future.
+Non-tech users might find it inconvenient to interact via the Concordium node with smart contracts and some users may choose not to host their own Concordium node in the future.

 You can lower the bar for entry by coding an appealing front-end that provides additional information to your potential customers.
-Web front-ends are a familiar side nowadays but keep in mind that downloading a crypto wallet as a browser extension and its behavior or safe usage might be new for people using your front-end.
-Providing comprehensive explanations and step-by-step guides at your front-end on topics related to the browser wallet is important for a good user experience.
+Web front-ends are a familiar sight nowadays, but keep in mind that downloading a crypto wallet as a browser extension and its behavior or safe usage might be new for people using your front-end.
+Providing comprehensive explanations and step-by-step guides on your website on topics related to the browser wallet is important for a good user experience.
 The browser wallet connects via ``HTTPS`` to a server that is connected to a Concordium node.
 This setup alleviates the need for the user to host their own Concordium node.